0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 ## Accounts

-On PBC addresses can refer either to a [contract](../smart-contracts/what-is-a-smart-contract.md) or an [account](create-an-account.md).
-Accounts hold vital user information such as your balance of MPC tokens and BYOC.
+On Partisia Blockchain addresses can refer either to a [contract](../smart-contracts/what-is-a-smart-contract.md) or an [account](create-an-account.md).
+Accounts hold vital user information such as your balance of MPC tokens and [BYOC](byoc.md).
+Only governance contracts can change the state of an account i.e. user deployed smart contracts cannot change account balances.
+PBC has an open account structure, meaning that any private key of a valid format can create a new account.
+Accounts and contracts reside on a specific [shard](sharding.md).

 ## Block Producers